Vivek-04022001/documentation/plone.app.dexterity/advanced/defaults.md

 This chapter describes the default values for fields on add forms.

-It is often useful to calculate a default value for a field.
+It's often useful to calculate a default value for a field.
 This value will be used on the add form before the field is set.

 To continue with our conference example, let's set the default values for the `start` and `end` dates to one week in the future and ten days in the future, respectively.